Saverious/daraja/README.md

 # @saverious/daraja
+## About
-A nodejs module to simplify integration of daraja api endpoints
+`@saverious/daraja` module was designed to simplify integration of daraja api endpoints by reducing not only the
+syntax complexity of the raw api, but also the number of required arguments

+## Limitations
+As of the current date, the module supports only the M-Pesa Express API (stk-push)

 # Supported endpoints
 - M-Pesa Express